 FMEA is a method of analysis whereby the effects or consequences of individual components of failure modes are systematically identified and analyzed.
 FMEA is based on the following main concepts.

-FMEA allows the identification of the effects and chain of events caused by each failure mode of the selected components of the system (dam); to identify the importance of each failure mode on the dam operation and to evaluate the impact on the dam safety; to rank the identified failure modes, according to their detection and treatment facility.
+FMEA allows the identification of the effects and chain of events caused by each failure mode of the selected components of the system (dam); It serves to:

-Dam break hazard analysis (including, where applicable, wastes and tailing dams as well as cases where floodwave calculations are not required as such) shall contain:
+Dam break hazard analysis (including, where applicable, waste and tailing dams as well as cases where floodwave calculations are not required as such) shall contain:

 Risk evaluation is the process of judging the significance of risk and providing a frame for decision markers.
 The risk evaluation stage is the point at which social constraints (e.g. law system, societal risk aversion, and policy of stakeholders) and judgments influence the decision process, explicitly or implicitly.
 The importance of the estimated risks and associated social, environmental, and economic consequences will be judged to determine if the actions are required to reduce risks and identify a range of alternatives for managing the risks.